Sachinkc263/Movie_recommendation_system/README.md

 Results are saved to `reports/` as JSON files.

 Key findings:
-- SVD achieves strong precision but misses niche movies (84.7% coverage)
+- ImplicitALS (P@10=0.0500) is the strongest individual model: it optimises ranking directly rather than RMSE
-- TF-IDF reaches 92.3% coverage but lower precision on popular titles
+- Content-based models (genre, TF-IDF) score below popularity; their value is full catalogue coverage for cold-start
-- The hybrid combines both strengths: highest precision AND 100% coverage
+- The hybrid (ALS 70% + TF-IDF 30%) achieves the best precision and recall across all models
-- SVD fold-in allows immediate personalisation for new users without retraining
+- ALS fold-in allows immediate personalisation for new users without retraining

 ---